appliedblockchain/launchpad.js/README.md

 ```
 3. **Run a local Ethereum client**

-Once the project is published to NPM, you can test it by running parity locally e.g:
+Once the project is published to NPM, run parity (or ganache) locally:
 ```
 docker run -p 8545:8545 appliedblockchain/parity-solo --reseal-max-period 1000 --tx-gas-limit 50000000
 ```

 4. **Deploy your contract to that Ethereum client**

-Use our @appliedblockchain/contract-artefacts-deployer to deploy the contract:
+Use @appliedblockchain/contract-artefacts-deployer to deploy the contract:
 ```
 npx @appliedblockchain/contract-artefacts-deployer store-contract
 ```

 This will deploy your contract and provide you with a contract address.
+This address
-These will both be used within your application when instantiating `web3.eth.Contract`.
+will be used alongside the ABI within your application when instantiating `web3.eth.Contract`.

 5. **instantiate web3 with your deployed contract address**